DIFP and second-level history11 October 2018

 The contents of the archive are far more diverse then one might think.
 At the core of it are diplomatic despatches and reports from a wide range of countries – Britain, Canada, France, Germany, Italy, Spain, the US – that contain accounts of what they heard and saw in their various postings, including the only English language diplomatic reports from Nazi Germany during the Second World War.
 There are accounts of meetings with key figures such as Franklin Roosevelt and Winston Churchill, and the documents in the archives cover topics as diverse as the Irish revolution, the Versailles Peace Conference, the Boundary Commission, Anglo-Irish relations, the unravelling of the Treaty, the Economic War, the rise of fascism and Nazism in the 1930s, the Irish overseas, neutrality and the ‘Emergency’, and much more in the way of political, military and social history.
 All of the material in the online archive is open access and freely available and downloadable at www.difp.ie.
 The website also contains supporting material, such as biographies and glossaries.

 The documents in the DIFP archive aren’t just about Ireland; they have a lot to say about the wider world, so could be used to teach international as well as Irish history, and there is plenty of material that could also be used for the Leaving Cert history Research Study Report.

-We currently have two bespoke resources for second-level history.
+We currently have bespoke resources for two subjects of study for second-level history.

-The second subject is Ireland and the Second World War (the 'Emergency'), for which we have created documentary teaching resource for Junior Cert and Transition Year on the 'Emergency', between 1939 and 1945.
+The second subject is Ireland and the Second World War (the 'Emergency'), for which we have created documentary teaching resource for Junior Cert and Transition Year covering the period between 1939 and 1945.
 This has been developed in collaboration with the RIA's Dictionary of Irish Biography, and consists of a selection of documents drawn from the DIFP archive, arranged thematically and augmented with contextual material (including material from the DIB) and a short guide to how the material in the module can be used for Junior Cert history.
 Find out more and download the module here.

 Stay up to date with the Royal Irish Academy newsletterSign up now